Columbus Day & culture war

 Obama’s 2016 proclamation expanded on the ambivalence expressed one way or another in Obama’s previous proclamations of 2015 (“Though these early travels expanded the realm of European exploration, to many they also marked a time that forever changed the world for the indigenous peoples of North America.
 Previously unseen disease, devastation, and violence were introduced to their lives”), 2014 (“a history shared by Native Americans, one marred with long and shameful chapters of violence, disease, and deprivation”), 2013 (“they could not have foreseen the ways in which their journey would shake contemporary understanding of the world, or the lasting mark their arrival would leave on the Native American societies they encountered”), 2012 (“As we reflect on the tragic burdens tribal communities bore in the years that followed…”), 2011 (“On this day, we also remember the tragic hardships these [indigenous] communities endured”), 2010 (“Today, we reflect on the myriad contributions tribal communities have made to our Nation and the world, and we remember the tremendous suffering they endured as this land changed”) and 2009 (“These immigrants joined many thriving indigenous communities who suffered great hardships as a result of the changes to the land they inhabited”).

 Obama’s Columbus Day proclamations broke with tradition.
 They introduced into presidential proclamations of Columbus Day the multicultural assault on the holiday.
-Yon seeks to make it obligatory.
+Yan seeks to make it obligatory.

-Yon has a yen.
+Yan has a yen.
 She promotes Obama’s break with tradition.
-She seeks to normalizes Obama’s assault on the day.
+She seeks to normalize Obama’s assault on the day.
 She implies that Obama’s introduction of multicultural doctrine into the presidential proclamation of Columbus Day is somehow obligatory, as though it were part of the statute.
-She seeks the restoration of the permanent campaign against the United States to the Oval Office.
+She yearns for the restoration of the permanent campaign against the United States to the Oval Office.